Leave of Absence

 Non-FMLA Leave Process & Employee Responsibilities:

-1. Complete the LOA Request form available at: my.fiu.edu
+- Complete the online Leave of Absence (LOA) Request form at: my.fiu.edu

-• Navigate to: Human Resources Self Service> Employee Resources > Employee Forms > Benefits Forms > Leave Request Form.
-Note: The LOA Request form must be completed online.
-Benefits Administration will not accept any outdated LOA Request forms.
+- Navigate to: Human Resources Self Service> Employee Resources > Employee Forms > Benefits Forms > Leave Request Form.

-5. An employee out on a medical leave due to their own condition (including employees who are out for four or more days), is required to provide a Fitness for Duty Certificate (medical release), no longer than five days prior to returning to work.
-Note: If the employee does not provide a medical release, the employee will not be permitted to return to work.
+- An employee out on a medical leave due to their own condition for four (4) or more full consecutive days due to their own condition, is required to provide a Fitness for Duty Certificate (medical release), no more than 15 days prior to returning to work.

 Timesheet Entry (PantherSoft):

-1. The employee or department must enter leave hours in the employee’s timesheet until Benefits Administration has finalized and formally designated the leave in writing (email notification and postal mail).
+- The employee or department must enter leave hours in the employee’s timesheet until Benefits Administration has finalized and formally designated the leave in writing (email notification).

 Personal Leave of Absence without Pay